raphael-proust/OGL-SRD5/pages/15.creatures/default.md

 ***Keen Smell***.
 The lion has advantage on Wisdom (Perception) checks that rely on smell.

 ***Pack Tactics***.
-The lion has advantage on an attack roll against a creature if at least one of the lion's allies is within 5 feet of the creature and the ally isn't incapacitated.
+The lion has advantage on an attack roll against a creature if at least one of the lion's allies is within 1.5m of the creature and the ally isn't incapacitated.

 ***Pounce***.
-If the lion moves at least 20 feet straight toward a creature and then hits it with a claw attack on the same turn, that target must succeed on a DC 13 Strength saving throw or be knocked prone.
+If the lion moves at least 6.0m straight toward a creature and then hits it with a claw attack on the same turn, that target must succeed on a DC 13 Strength saving throw or be knocked prone.
 If the target is prone, the lion can make one bite attack against it as a bonus action.

 ***Running Leap***.
-With a 10-foot running start, the lion can long jump up to 25 feet.
+With a 3.0m running start, the lion can long jump up to 7.5m.

 ###### Actions

-***Bite***. *Melee Weapon Attack:* +5 to hit, reach 5 ft., one target. *Hit:* 7 (1d8 + 3) piercing damage.
+***Bite***. *Melee Weapon Attack:* +5 to hit, reach 1.5m, one target. *Hit:* 7 (1d8 + 3) piercing damage.

-***Claw***. *Melee Weapon Attack:* +5 to hit, reach 5 ft., one target. *Hit:* 6 (1d6 + 3) slashing damage.
+***Claw***. *Melee Weapon Attack:* +5 to hit, reach 1.5m, one target. *Hit:* 6 (1d6 + 3) slashing damage.

 ## Lizard